kscalelabs/kscale-humanoid-benchmark/README.md

 python -m train --help
 ```

-To visualize running your model without using `kos-sim`, use the command:
+To visualize running your model without using `kinfer-sim`, use the command:

 ```bash
 python -m train run_mode=view